leuconxyz/Multiplayer-Dice-Game/README.md

-# Multiplayer-Dice-Game
+# Multiplayer Dice Game
- A Dice Game for school, allows multiple players.
+ A Dice Game in Java for a school project, it allows multiple players.